emilyeanderson/ideal-waffle/README.md

 # ideal-waffle
-A lightweight, powerful framework for multi-agent workflows
+A lightweight, powerful framework for a supersonic portfolio